HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Non-recurrent, very multiform, most frequent specific pregnancy dermatosis with highly itchy, urticarial papules, plaques and vesicles with self-limiting course.
-Symptoms typically occur in the last weeks of pregnancy or immediately postpartum (15%).
-Striking association with first-time mothers, multiple pregnancies and excessive maternal weight gain.
+Non-recurrent, highly variegated, most common specific pregnancy dermatosis with highly pruritic, urticarial papules, plaques, and vesicles with self-limiting course.
+Symptoms typically appear in the last weeks of pregnancy, from the end of the 2nd trimester, or immediately postpartum (15%).
+Striking association with first-time mothers, multiple pregnancies, and excessive maternal weight gain.

 You might also be interested in

 Occurrence/EpidemiologyThis section has been translated automatically.

 The frequency is estimated to be 1/60- to 1: 300 pregnancies.
 Thus, PUPPP is by far the most common pregnancy dermatosis (see below Pregnancy, skin lesions).

 EtiopathogenesisThis section has been translated automatically.

 Unknown.
 A connection with damage to collagen due to overstretching is suspected, whereby previously "inert structures" are supposed to acquire antigenic character and thereby trigger the exanthema (Ambros-Rudolph CM et al. 2017).
 This would explain that the disease starts in the striae distensae and manifests at the time of the highest abdominal distension.
 The role of peripheral microchimerism with deposition of fetal DNA in maternal skin is unclear.